KhaledMahmud-Sheridan/CMI-Rogers-cmirogers-notebooks/README.md

 ## Introduction
 The main focus of this repository is to provide comprehensive EDA and pre-processing scripts that enable a deep understanding of the data collected from battery-powered electric vehicles.
 The notebooks cover a range of techniques to uncover patterns, anomalies, and trends within the data.
 This initial exploration is crucial for preparing the data that will subsequently be used to train a machine learning model.

+### Data
+The data used in these notebooks can be downloaded [as a zip file here](https://sheridanc.sharepoint.com/:u:/r/sites/CMI-Rogers-Rogers-CMI-IE/Shared%20Documents/Rogers-CMI-IE/Documents-Presentations/JerikkaS/Source/Notebooks/data.zip?csf=1&web=1&e=qgNeiE).

 ## Notebook Descriptions
 Here's a quick overview of the notebooks available in this repository: